Ocelot-Social-Community/Ocelot-Social/README.md

 Deployment methods can be found in the [Ocelot-Social-Deploy-Rebranding](https://github.com/Ocelot-Social-Community/Ocelot-Social-Deploy-Rebranding) repository.

-The only deployment method in this repository is `docker-compose` for development purposes as described above.
+The only deployment method in this repository for development purposes as described above is `docker-compose`.

 ## Technology Stack